 How do you make Vegetable Dhal Curry?

-First add water, grated ginger, ground cumin, ground turmeric, grated fresh turmeric and salt to a pan and bring to the boil.
+First add water, grated ginger, ground cumin, ground turmeric, grated fresh turmeric, and salt to a pan and bring to a boil.

-Add lentils, simmer for 5 minutes and then add diced potato & continue to simmer.
+Add lentils, simmer for 5 minutes, then add diced potato & continue to simmer.

 Add the sliced onion & pepper and fry until browned.